DinoChiesa/Edge-Quota-Alert-Proxy/README.md

 This Edge proxy bundle demonstrates how to generate the appropriate alert emails when a developer app (==apikey) reaches configurable thresholds.

+Today, in Apigee Edge, there is no built-in way to have Edge alert someone (a developer, an API owner, etc) if and when a Quota is exceeded.
+There's no built-in way to alert someone when the consumption of a particular Quota reaches a certain threshold.
+But some customers want to send out such alerts.
+This example shows how.

 ## The basic idea

  - each proxy should check for quota thresholds, and make it possible to